-The Final 2018 Report will be derived from this Draft 2018 Report, after the public consultation process, and will be submitted by AEMO to the Economic Regulation Authority (ERA) for approval under clause 2.26 of the Market Rules.
+The Final 2018 Report will be derived from this Final Draft 2018 Report, now that the public consultation process has concluded 10.

 1.3 Basis for review

 The basis for the review of Maximum STEM prices is set out in the Market Rules as shown in Appendix A. The key elements of the process are to: